Deutsch: Haar / Español: Cabello / Português: Cabelo / Français: Cheveux / Italiano: Capelli

 Beauty in the fashion context refers to the aesthetic qualities or attributes that are considered appealing, . . .
 Read More

-Landscaping in the environmental context refers to the practice of modifying an area of land in a way . . .
+Significance in the fashion context refers to the importance, value, or impact of a particular style, . . .
 Read More